 - Seattle, Washington

-SuperJTI has caught up with a few trainees since their graduation in 2009.
+SuperJTI has caught up with a few trainees since their programs finished.
 Here's what's happening with them now:

 After two years of working at the Savannah River site, Leslie Hartley knows his way around the large site, which Leslie says "is like a military installation" with areas sectioned off for different types of work.
 After graduation, Leslie started working in the "F" area working to unpack material waste.
 Since then, the man who graduated with the class award for "Einstein," has trained as a building operator and is now pursuing training as a Multi-Skilled Technician, a role that allows for versatility to work in several areas such as radiation control, electrician work and valving.
 The training is part of a project to build a facility on site, and Leslie hopes to complete training to be part of a certification crew and continue to work as a subject matter expert on the facility after it is built.